relaycorp/ws-mock-js/README.md

 ## Using the mock server

+You'd use a mock server when you need to test a client.
 You basically need to initialise `MockServer` and replace the default export from `ws` with a mock WebSocket.
 Here's an example with Jest:

 ```javascript
 let mockServer: MockServer;